SweetByte13/Diem_React/README.md

 - User profile creation
 - Add or remove habits
-- Choose the color for anf frequency of the habit
+- Choose the color for and frequency of the habit
 - Mark the habit as completed, which timestamps the completion and records it for tracking progress
 - View habits in three ways: daily, weekly, monthly